 Anderson and Lazarus discussed other highlights from the report including an urgent need to modernize information technology.
-They said the new electronic health record system, MHS Genesis, which is being launched in stages across the military health care, will be critical to improving pediatric care.
+They said the new electronic health record system, MHS Genesis, which is being launched in stages across the military health care system, will be critical to improving pediatric care.

-Anderson also stressed that the health system, particularly TRICARE, must operate on the notion that military health care “is a benefit, not an insurance policy.”
-That should mean more aggressive outreach to ensure children get all the care they need rather be a network waiting to deliver services upon request.
+Anderson also stressed that the health system, particularly Tricare, must operate on the notion that military health care “is a benefit, not an insurance policy.”
+That should mean more aggressive outreach to ensure children get all the care they need rather than being a network waiting to deliver services upon request.

 Send comments to Military Update, P.O.
 Box 231111, Centreville, VA, 20120; email firstname.lastname@example.org; Twitter: @Military_Update.